Malcolm Spence (ice hockey): International play

 On July 13, 2023, Spence was selected to represent Canada at the 2023 Hlinka Gretzky Cup.
 During the tournament he recorded four goals and three assists in five games and won a gold medal.
 During the tournament he recorded two goals and three assists in five games.
 During the championship game against the Czech Republic he scored the game-winning overtime goal with seven seconds remaining in the period to help Canada win the gold medal.

 On April 16, 2024, Spence was selected to represent Canada at the 2024 IIHF World U18 Championships and served as alternate captain.
 During the tournament he recorded three goals and four assists in seven games and won a gold medal.
 On April 26, 2024, during a preliminary round game against Czechia, Spence scored a goal five seconds into the game, setting a record for the fastest goal to start a game in IIHF World U18 Championship history.
 He finished the game with two goals and one assist.

 Playing style

 Erie assistant coach Wes Wolfe said of Spence:

 He’s a highly competitive player who, in my opinion, has NHL habits already.
 He’s relentless on the forecheck.
 (He’s a) very responsible player who can play against the other team’s best players, while at the same time being able to contribute on offense.

+One hockey scout said prior to the 2025-26 season "I think he’s got a little bit of grit in him and a little bit of jam, but he can skate.
+He can shoot it, and there’s enough touch with the puck that he’s not going to beat it up.
+He might not be a driver on a line, but he’ll be a really good complementary player on a line."
+His coach at Michigan, Brandon Naurato, said prior to the 2025-26 season:

+What he does away from the puck — picks and setting up space for other guys, getting to the hard areas and disrupting — that’s why skill guys like playing with him...I feel like he’s the guy who can play with the two skill guys down the road that make space for them and has skill to make plays with them in the offensive zone.

-Before the season, Corey Pronman of The Athletic rated him as the Rangers' top prospect and Peter Baugh of The Athletic rated him the Rangers' 2nd best prospect.
+Before the 2025-26 season, Corey Pronman of The Athletic rated him as the Rangers' top prospect and Peter Baugh of The Athletic rated him the Rangers' 2nd best prospect.
 Hockey News writer Stan Fischler rated him as the Rangers' 6th best prospect.

+Before the 2026-27 season, Baugh and Vincent Z. Mercogliano rated him as the Rangers' 4th best prospect.